Renewing the human spirit for greater purpose, passion, and performance.

 “How can I be a more effective leader?”

-CANOES?
+So….
+You want me to spend a weekend in a canoe?
 What if you’ve never paddled a canoe before?
 We’ll teach you.
-Each day’s journey will be just long enough to help you sleep better that night and to see new waterfalls, glacier-topped mountains and more.
+Both John and the great people at Seattle Adventure sports are highly trained in safe canoe practices and are experienced in leading groups into the wilderness.
+Each day’s journey will be just long enough to see new waterfalls, glacier topped mountains, and more, while wearing you out just enough to help you sleep better that night.
 Along the way, you’ll have access to broad-based group and individual coaching from Headwaters Executive Director John LaMunyon, who has over thirty years experience in training and coaching leaders, beginning with the U.S. Army and continuing through his work with Headwaters Coaching today.

-For the entrepreneurial spirits, you’ll also have access to Seattle Adventure Sports owner Don Cheyette.
-SAS is the fastest growing outdoor adventure company in the Seattle area, and Don will be our chief guide, ready to answer whatever questions you might have about the successful launch and growth of his company.
+For the entrepreneurial spirits, John is not just a coach, but also the owner and founder of Headwaters Coaching and brings over forty years’ experience in coaching leaders through start ups, transitions, endings and new beginnings.
+You’ll also have access to Seattle Adventure Sports owner Don Cheyette who is much more than just a canoe guide.
+SAS is the fastest growing outdoor adventure company in the Seattle area, and Don will be ready to answer whatever questions you might have about the successful launch and growth of his company.

 Here’s to the journeys ahead!